mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 mulle-sde init -m foundation/objc-developer -d myexe executable
 ```

-Your project layout would look like this:
+Your project layout would then look like this:

 ```
 myproject